harelod/SeToolkit-Enum4linux-and-Smbclient-Lab-Documentation-Harelod/README.md

 This documentation focuses on how Setoolkit (Site Cloner) is used to clone a website and also on how to perform SMB vulnerability scaning using Enum4linux tool for testing or educational purposes only.

 ## 1. Objectives of Lab
 ### i.
-To explore how attackers use social engeenering tool like SeToolkit to clone website in other to harvest credentials of their targets (individuals or companies).
+To explore how attackers use social engineering tool like SeToolkit to clone website in other to harvest credentials of their targets (individuals or companies).
 ### ii.
 To ethically educate learners on how to cross check websites before loging in, to aviod credential harvest by attackers.
 ### iii.
 To create awareness of SMB vulnerability scanning tool (Enum4linux &smbclient) used to identify potential threats like anonymous access to a system, shared documents and user information.